Drizin/CodegenCS/README.md

 }
 ```

-Most other templating engines suffer from the same problem - an indented "partial" does not indent the whole output of the partial.
-So usually getting whitespace correct requires a lot of trial-and-error, and usually what you get is ugly and counterintuitive (mixed indentation).
+Most other templating engines (including T4) suffer from this problem - an indented "partial" does not indent the whole output of the partial.
+So usually getting whitespace correct requires a lot of trial-and-error, and your template becomes ugly and hard to maintain (mixed indentation).

 Check out [Indent Control](https://github.com/Drizin/CodegenCS/tree/master/docs/Indent-Control.md) to learn more about internals and to see examples for Python (which does not use curly braces but is still based on indentation).